grieve/webpack-glsl-loader/README.md

 > **N.B.** all imports within `.glsl` files exclude the file extension and are relative to the file doing the importing.

+Imported files are parsed for `@import` statements as well, so you can nest imports as deep as you'd like (although, you should probably rethink your shader if you require any more than 2 levels).

+Imported files are inserted directly into the source file in place of the `@import` statement and no special handling or error checking is provided.
+So, if you get syntax errors, please first check that shader works as one contiguous file before raising an issue.